-|The Enchanted Gallery rubber stamp sheets are made of the highest quality dark red natural gum rubber.
+|The Enchanted Gallery rubber stamp sheets are made of the highest quality dark red natural gum rubber that allows you to use any type of stamping ink

+with success.
 They are engraved deeply to provide detail and are suitable for stamping on a variety of surfaces including paper, polymer clay, acrylic,

 Below is a step by step tutorial for mounting your stamps with EZ Mount cling foam.

 This foam is sticky on one side and has a smooth static cling surface on the other side.
 It can be removed and reattached (re-cling mounted) repeatedly to an

 acrylic block for stamping.
 This option eliminates the need for wood mounts, saving you money and storage space.
 Depending on the variety of sizes of stamps

 you own, you may only need one acrylic block for using all of your stamps.